 Schultz was unavailable for comment, according to Starbucks spokesman Corey duBrowa.
 Bennett was also unavailable to comment, Thunder spokesman Dan Mahoney said in an e-mail.
 McClendon had no immediate comment, spokesman Ron Hutcheson said in a telephone interview.

 McClendon, the chief executive of Chesapeake Energy Corp.
-(CHK), was fined $250,000 by the NBA in August 2007 for telling an Oklahoma City newspaper that his group didn’t buy the team to keep it in Seattle.
+(CHK:US), was fined $250,000 by the NBA in August 2007 for telling an Oklahoma City newspaper that his group didn’t buy the team to keep it in Seattle.
 In the last six weeks, Chesapeake shareholders have called for McClendon’s dismissal as the second-largest U.S. natural gas explorer faces growing debt.

 Curran said the city’s residents chose to reject the arena deal after spending more than $600 million in city and state money to help fund venues for football’s Seahawks and baseball’s Mariners.